khicken/DeepFace/README.md

 ## [`mediaGUI`](https://github.com/khicken/mediaGUI)
-Use this tool to preprocess gigabytes of video data, which are used to train our models.
+Use this tool to preprocess gigabytes of facial video data to a single concatenated video, which is used to train DeepFace.

 **Please see [mediaGUI](https://github.com/khicken/mediaGUI) for installation instructions.**

 ## [`sleapGUI`](https://github.com/khicken/sleapGUI)
-Use this tool to automate SLEAP workflows when labeling our data.
+Use this tool to analyze the large scale facial video data using DeepFace's optomized parameters.

 **Please see [sleapGUI](https://github.com/khicken/sleapGUI) for installation instructions.**